lirrik/steamgriddb-xbox/README.md

 The widget requires user to enable File system access under ***Settings > Privacy & security > File system > Let apps access your file system***, because by default it runs in a sandboxed environment where it is not allowed to access data of the other apps such as the Xbox app - this is the only way to enable such functionality.
 The only files being accessed are the Xbox app images downloaded for games installed from the third-party libraries.

-### Currently known issues and limitations
+### Currently known issues and/or limitations
 - Demos are not supported for automatic matching, even from Steam - their ID is different from the main game, but their artwork can still be changed with manual search.
+- The widget is specifically looking for square grids (512x512 or 1024x1024) or icons (which are always square), because the Xbox app is designed to show square artwork.
+That is why results from SteamGridDB are filtered and do not show all available images.
 - Investigating if automatic game detection can be implemented for games from Epic Games Store or Ubisoft Connect.
 - Sometimes the Xbox app does not fully clean up data for removed games, specifically from the manifest files - those entries will show up in the widget.
+Sometimes some installed games will be missing from the manifest files and not show up in the widget.
+The best solution is to delete your ThirdParty folder or the manifest files - Xbox app will recreate them and that will fix it.
 - Only first 50 square grids and first 50 icons are loaded from SteamGridDB (paging is not implemented yet).
 - Controller support is not implemented yet - please use touch or mouse for now.